iColdPlayer/ASP.NET-MVC/README.md

 # ASP.NET-MVC
 Login Page And Dashboard With .NET Core MVC

-This is my first time using ASP.NET Core MVC, and this app is example about how to integrate [AdminLTE](https://adminlte.io) with ASP.NET Core MVC.
+ASP.NET Core MVC, and this app is just an example about how to integrate [AdminLTE](https://adminlte.io) with ASP.NET Core MVC.
 There are a login partial that we need to login to access the admin dashboard, etc.

 First, make sure you already have dotnet installed on you pc.